pudaaa94/Chat/README.md

 puda:hello

-Server will now that this message came from user and will route it to puda (it's terminal will look like this):
+Server will know that this message came from user and will route it to puda (it's terminal will look like this):

 Received from server: user:hello